bartimus-primed/container_course/content/_index.md

 - This allows higher level management software (like kubernetes) to only use the portions of docker that are needed

 ---
+### Exercises!
+- Finally some hands on.
+- These commands should work regardless of the OS.
+- Requirement: docker
+  > `sudo apt install docker.io`
+- If you get a permission denied error `sudo` is your friend.

+---
 ### Exercise 1: Getting to know the command line
 1. Open terminal/cmd
 2. Run `docker`